camunda/camunda-docs/docs/guides/improve-processes-with-optimize.md

 ## Set up

-Within Camunda Cloud, you can launch Optimize from the Cloud Console — the interface where you can create clusters, and launch both Operate and Tasklist.
-Therefore, ensure you’ve [created a Camunda Cloud account](./getting-started/create-camunda-cloud-account.md), [set up client connection credentials](./getting-started/setup-client-connection-credentials.md), and [connected to your cluster](./getting-started/connect-to-your-cluster.md) before getting started with Optimize for SaaS users.
+Within Camunda Platform 8, you can launch Optimize from the Cloud Console — the interface where you can create clusters, and launch both Operate and Tasklist.
+Therefore, ensure you’ve [created a Camunda Platform 8 account](./getting-started/create-camunda-cloud-account.md), [set up client connection credentials](./getting-started/setup-client-connection-credentials.md), and [connected to your cluster](./getting-started/connect-to-your-cluster.md) before getting started with Optimize for SaaS users.

 :::note
-So long as you are operating with [Camunda Cloud 1.2+](https://camunda.com/blog/2021/10/camunda-cloud-1-2-0-released/) when creating a cluster, you can access Optimize.
+So long as you are operating with [Camunda Platform 8 1.2+](https://camunda.com/blog/2021/10/camunda-cloud-1-2-0-released/) when creating a cluster, you can access Optimize.
 From here, Optimize requires no additional set up.
 You can immediately obtain process insights as Optimize already continuously collects data for analysis.
 :::

 Once you’ve created a cluster, take the following steps inside Cloud Console to access Optimize: